Nadeem F. Paracha: Career

+In 2024’s Of Reason, Romance and Ruin Paracha traces the political and intellectual origins of the Pakistan Ideology and how instead of unifying an ethnically diverse polity, it has created ethnic and sectarian fissures and promoted Islamism.
+Paracha also explained the ideology as a postmodernist project.

-Paracha is also a Research Scholar and Reagan-Fascell Fellow at the International Forum for Democratic Studies in Washington DC. and a consultant for Adcom Leo Burnett Worldwide.
+Paracha is also a Research Scholar and Reagan-Fascell Fellow at the International Forum for Democratic Studies in Washington DC, and a consultant for Adcom Leo Burnett Worldwide.

 Paracha graduated from the Karachi Grammar School in 1983.
-He then joined a state-owned college in Karachi where he became a radical Marxist student leader.
-After college he became a journalist and was often considered to be a socialist.
-However, over the last decade he has often described himself as a Muslim modernist, a progressive Pakistani nationalist, and a democrat.
+He then joined a state-owned college in Karachi where he was active as a Marxist student leader.
+After college, he joined journalism.
+Over the last decade, he has often described himself as a Muslim modernist, a progressive Pakistani nationalist, and a democrat.
 He is also a harsh critic of postmodernism and is staunchly against the mixing of religion with politics.